apache/royale-docs/component-sets/jewel/jewel-checkbox.md

 ## Relevant Events

 The `CheckBox` has a _change_ event of type [org.apache.royale.events.Event](https://royale.apache.org/asdoc/index.html#!org.apache.royale.events/Event){:target='_blank'}.
 This event is dispatched when the control is selected or deselected by the user.
-Notice that Programmatic changes will not trigger this event.
+Notice that programmatic changes will not trigger this event.

 Since this component is in essence a button, it has a _click_ event as well.
 When the user clicks the control it dispatches a normal _click_ event.